Is 4G Obsolete? Everything You Need to Know About This Cellular Technology

 3G | 2001 | 2022 (21 years) |

-4G | 2009 | NA |
+4G | 2009 | N/A |

-5G | 2020 | NA |
+5G | 2020 | N/A |

 What Are the Differences Between 4G and 5G?

 It’s all about speed, and 5G, or Fifth Generation, wins that race without hesitation.
 5G download speeds can reach up to 20 Gbps — essentially 200 times faster than 4G.
 However, that speed is the fastest possible, not necessarily the average most users will experience.
-To put this scenario into perspective, you could expect to download a movie in just 49 seconds with 5G instead of in 50 minutes with 4G (depending on the movie).
+To put this into perspective, you could expect to download a movie in just 49 seconds with 5G instead of 50 minutes with 4G (depending on the movie).

 5G differs from all previous cellular networks due to its cloud-based infrastructure.
 Its network functions primarily through software rather than hardware.
 You may hear the term “network slicing,” which means that the owner of any slice can tailor its speed, capacity, coverage, encryption, and security to its unique requirements.